Jett Howard

-Jett Howard (born September 14, 2003) is an American professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
-He played the 2022–23 season for Michigan in college, before being selected in the first round of the 2023 NBA draft.
-He is the son of former NCAA All-American, NBA All-Star and NBA champion Juwan Howard (his coach at Michigan) and has three older brothers who play or played NCAA Division I college basketball.
+Jett Howard (born September 14, 2003) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA), on a two-way contract with the Texas Legends of the NBA G League.
+He played college basketball for the Michigan Wolverines, and was selected by the Orlando Magic 11th overall in the 2023 NBA draft.
+He is the son of former NBA player Juwan Howard, who was his head coach at Michigan.

 In high school, he won a Florida High School Athletic Association (FHSAA) Class 5A State championship as a freshman at NSU University School.
-As a junior he transferred to IMG Academy, where the team made back to back runs to the high school national final four.
+As a junior, he transferred to IMG Academy, where the team made back to back runs to the high school national final four.
 He was both a Jordan Brand Classic and an Iverson Roundball Classic honoree/participant.

 High school career

 Jett Howard attended NSU University School for his freshman and sophomore seasons from 2018 to 2020, before transferring to IMG Academy for his junior and senior seasons from 2020 to 2022.
 His brother Jace played his junior and senior seasons with him for NSU University from 2018 to 2020.
 The 2018–19 NSU University team, which included Vernon Carey Jr., Scottie Barnes and Taylor Hendricks as well as the Howard brothers, successfully defended its FHSAA Class 5A State championship with a victory over Andrew Jackson High School, despite Carey being sidelined for the championship game.
 Howard participated in 3 USA Basketball Junior National Team minicamps as well as a USA U16 National Team training camp in 2018 and 2019.

 At IMG, Howard and teammates Jaden Bradley and Michigan Wolverine commit Moussa Diabaté went to the 2021 Geico National Semifinals where they lost to Sunrise Christian Academy.
 Despite the loss, Paul Biancardi of ESPN described Howard as the "best shooter on the floor".
 With teammates Keyonte George and Jarace Walker, Howard and IMG lost the 2022 National semifinals to the Dariq Whitehead-led Montverde Academy.

 Howard participated in the April 2022 Jordan Brand Classic despite being the 37th-ranked player and 11th-ranked player at his position in the national class of 2022.
 By May, Howard had slipped to the 40th slot in the National Class of 2022, but he excelled as the MVP of the Allen Iverson Roundball Classic despite the participation of seven top-20 players (George, Cason Wallace, Kel'el Ware, Walker, Brandon Miller, Arterio Morris and Anthony Black) on a 20-point 9-for-12 shooting performance.
 Iverson and J. R. Smith were among those who were impressed by Howard.